“No half-heartedness and no worldly fear must turn us aside from following the light unflinchingly.”

 ESFPs are energized by an exciting and fast-paced life.
 They look for new and novel experiences and are often adventurous.
-They are known for being friendly and handling human communication with ease.
-Among ESFPs are the students whose high school class voted them “the friendliest” or “the best sport”.
+Being a friendly citizen tends to come naturally to them, and they can typically read people and their environment rapidly in order to make the best of a situation.
+Among ESFPs are the students whose high school class voted them “the friendliest” or “the best sport” (MBTI® Manual).
 ESFPs may focus more on their feelings, their causes, and their values when they are alone and away from outside influences and pressures.
-At this point they may withdraw into themselves to discern whether their lives align with their values, how the experiences of the day have made them feel, and whether they are at peace with their current environment.
+At this point, they may withdraw into themselves to discern whether their lives align with their values, how the experiences of the day have made them feel, and whether they are at peace with their current environment.

 How ENFPs Use Fi:

 ENFPs are naturally in tune with possibilities and potential.
 They are full of passion and enthusiasm, always looking to open new doors and discover new insights into the meaning of life and the future of the universe.
-ENFPs use feeling to connect with other people and provide therapeutic support and insight.
-They can inspire others with fresh perspectives and by offering unique possibilities.
-ENFPs can see how many events may unfold and how many good things could happen, and are skilled at cheering up even the most downcast friend.
+ENFPs use feeling to connect with other people and understand their motivations.
+They often inspire their friends with their unique ideas, innovative solutions, and “anything can happen!” perspectives.
 Some famous inspirational ENFPs include Anne Frank, Robin Williams, and Ellen DeGeneres.

 ENFPs like to live spontaneously and are often adventurous and ready to explore new pathways and challenges.
-Their feeling function gives them an unwavering set of values that they live by.
-They check in regularly to make sure they are living in accordance with these values.
-As they go through life the ENFP constantly expands their inner understanding of themselves, evolving and developing a unique set of morals and ethics that is all their own.
+Their feeling function helps them to iron out their unique path in life.
+They are often idealists, tailoring their life to a unique and personal vision of the future.
+Doing what they feel is ethically right is crucial for the ENFP.
+As a result, they check in regularly to make sure they are living in accordance with their values.
+As they go through life they constantly expand their inner understanding of themselves, evolving and developing a unique set of morals and ethics that is all their own.